JoseQuintas/hwgui/utils/bincnt/Readme.txt

       USE &fname INDEX fname
       SET ORDER TO 1

-    - Copy the following functions from bindbf.prg into your source code:
-      - bindbf_shbitmap(): Modify the SELECT command, modify code to your own needs
-      - bindbf_obitmap() : No modification, copy and rename this function for other resource types (.ico,.png,.jpg,...)
-      - dbfcnt_search() : No modification

-    - The sequence to get an element from the DBF container file:
+    - The sequence to get an image element from the DBF container file:
-      1.)
-SELECT nnn    && the open DBF container
-      2.) dbfcnt_search(<name>,<type>)
-          - Check for return code > 0 , now the records pointer is set to the matched element.
-          - Check, that BIN_CTYPE == "bmp"
-      3.)
-Convert the bitmap to a bitmap object and store in an object variable: obmp := bindbf_obitmap(BIN_CITEM , BIN_CTYPE , BIN_MITEM)

-      4.)
-Modify and call function bindbf_shbitmap(), so that it is OK to your HWGUI application.
+       oImage1 := bindbf_getimage(<file1>,<type1>)
+       oImage2 := bindbf_getimage(<file2>,<type2>)
+       ...

-          Before displaying a bitmap, in most cases you must return to the previous select.
+      Before displaying an image, in most cases you must return to the previous select.

+      USE              && Close DBF binary container
+      USE <dbf> ...    && Open your own database(s)

-    Feel free to expand the code for other resource types.
+    Feel free to expand the code for other binary types.